Video duration: 50:38

 For some questions, one way to a solution is simply by guessing and then checking out your guess and then improving and refining on your guess to come to the correct response.
 You should also evaluate your progress and switch to a different problem-solving strategy if you're getting stuck or if you're spending an inordinate amount of time on a particular problem.

 And finally, after arriving at an answer, you should reread the question and make sure that your answer is reasonable, given what was asked.
-Make sure it passes the reality test, in other words.
+Make sure it passes the reality test in other words.

-Let's continue with some general problem-solving steps and strategies.
-So, your first step is simply to understand the problem.
+So your first step is simply to understand the problem.
 You need to make sure that you understand the information that is given and that you understand the problem you are being asked to solve.

-Once you have that worked out, you can move on to step two, which is to carry out a strategy for solving the problem.
+Once you have that worked out, you can move on to step 2, which is to carry out a strategy for solving the problem.
 You do need a strategy, whether it's an explicit one or one that you just rely on intuitively to determine what mathematical facts to use and when and how to use those facts to develop a solution to a problem.
 And we'll talk more about specific strategies in just a second.
-And finally, step three is to check your answer for reasonableness.
+And finally, step 3 is to check your answer for reasonableness.
 Make sure that it answers the question that was being asked.

 I'm not going to read them all word for word but just highlight a few of them.
 The first four, for instance, are all translation strategies.

-They have to do with ways of rethinking the problem where one representation of a math problem is translated into another representation that allows you to solve the problem more efficiently, so translating from words to an arithmetic or algebraic representation, translating from words to a figure or diagram, translating from an algebraic to a graphical representation, translating from a figure to an arithmetic or algebraic representation.
+They have to do with ways of rethinking the problem where one representation of a math problem is translated into another representation that allows you to solve the problem more efficiently — so translating from words to an arithmetic or algebraic representation, translating from words to a figure or diagram, translating from an algebraic to a graphical representation, translating from a figure to an arithmetic or algebraic representation.

-Some general test preparation pointers-- by all means, become aware of your strength and weaknesses.
-And here again, I would go to the GRE Math Review, all of the four content areas-- arithmetic, algebra, geometry, and data interpretation.
+Some general test preparation pointers.
+By all means, become aware of your strength and weaknesses.
+And here, again, I would go to the GRE Math Review, all of the four content areas — arithmetic, algebra, geometry, and data interpretation.
 See where your strengths are.
 See where your weaknesses are.
 And kind of start your preparation from there.

 Maybe it's been a few years since you've had algebra.
 But with a little review, you can probably reawaken some of that knowledge.
 If you set some realistic goals and allow enough time, you can improve.
 You can improve.
-So, set realistic goals.
+So set realistic goals.
 Allow enough time for some study, for some improvement to occur.

-Other available resources-- by all means, all of the freely-available ETS material at the GRE website — sample tests available for your use, as well as university faculty and study groups can be useful resources in your preparation for the Quantitative measure.
+Other available resources — by all means, all of the freely available ETS material at the GRE website — sample tests available for your use as well as university faculty and study groups can be useful resources in your preparation for the quantitative measure.

-Let's look at some specific GRE resources that are available to you.
-So, I've touched on all these resources earlier in the presentation, but here they are collected for you all in one place.
+So I've touched on all these resources earlier in the presentation.
+But here, they are collected for you all in one place.